Happy New Year!

 The world seemed strangely silent as Aanu climbed the hill to the waytower perched upon it.
-The only sound that broke said silence was the crunch made by his slow stride as his boots crushed through about six inches of packed snow.
+The only sound that broke said silence was the crunch made by his slow stride as his boots crushed through inches of deeply packed snow.

 There was a slight breeze in the air.
-It wasn’t strong at all, but just enough to cast loose snow about and pepper Aanu’s beard with white flakes that quickly turned to lingering moisture.
-It wasn’t terribly cold, but cold enough that the moisture in Aanu’s beard would freeze and he’d have to stop from time to time to brush out the ice.
+It wasn’t strong at all, but just enough to cast loose snow about, peppering Aanu’s beard with white flakes that quickly faded to lingering moisture.
+It wasn’t terribly cold, but cold enough for the dampness in Aanu’s beard to freeze.
+This forced him to stop from time to time to brush out the ice.

-At the top of the hill, repairing the stone spire called the waytower sat Sinnik’tok and Makkitu’q.
-They wore their ilgaak, slitted goggles, to protect their eyes from the cold and the glare of the sun, as they worked.
+At the top of the hill, repairing the stone spire known as a waytower sat Sinnik’tok and Makkitu’q.
+They wore their ilgaak, slitted goggles, to protect their eyes from the cold, and the glare of the sun, as they worked.

-Sinnik’tok was skilled in the Mysteries.
-Skilled in the elements, particularly that of Earth, he was a well respected Stone Caller and whispered carefully to the stone causing it to slowly “grow” and fill in the cracks, fissures really, caused by a great beast that had taken refuge atop the hill a few nights ago.
+Sinnik’tok was skilled in the Mysteries, the magical flows that made up the world.
+There were myriad mysteries that people used in innumerable ways.
+In his case Sinnik’tok manipulated elemental flows, particularly that of Earth.
+He was well respected.
+They called him a Stone Caller.
+He whispered and sang carefully to the stone causing it to slowly “grow” and fill in the spidery fractures that had been caused by a great beast which had apparently taken refuge atop the hill a few nights ago.

-Makkitu’q, also skilled in the mysteries, worked songs as she repainted the symbols in areas that her brother had already fixed.
-Skilled in the Mysteries called the Principles, with a natural talent for manipulating the Principles of Destiny and Honor, she painted oaths and opportunities into every stroke and lyric, rebinding the small spirit tower to the flow Mysteries that ran through earth and sky.
+Makkitu’q, also skilled in the mysteries, whispered songs as she repainted the symbols in areas that her brother had already fixed.
+Her talents were with the Mysteries called the Principles.
+She possessed a natural ability for manipulating the Principles of Destiny and Honor which bound people to the world.
+She painted oaths and opportunities into every stroke and lyric, rebinding the small spirit tower to the flow of Mysteries that ran through earth and sky.